A year ago, I was delighted and shocked to win a raffle for an Apple Watch during the SITA IT Summit, then held in Brussels.

 We need it to do less far better than the device app.

-I think part of the reason there hasn’t been great success in secondary apps for the Apple Watch is that many think of the Apple Watch as a miniature iPhone, cramming in elements of applications that are irrelevant on the go.
+I think part of the reason there hasn’t been a great success in secondary apps for the Apple Watch is that many think of the Apple Watch as a miniature iPhone, cramming in elements of applications that are irrelevant on the go.

 Apple’s also had some trouble because the Apple Watch is wholly dependent on the smartphone for a connection.
 Updates can be painfully slooooooooooooow when you need to get beyond the surface information on an app.

-That will be nice, but it will be much nicer to see developers ‘getting’ the ergonomic application of the device when they plan their user interface and plan the scope of functions which will be pushed through to the Apple Watch.
+That will be nice, but it will be much nicer to see developers ‘getting’ the ergonomic application of the device when they plan their user interface and plan the scope of functions that will be pushed through to the Apple Watch.